snekkenull/translation-agent-webui/README.md

 # translation-agent-webui
-A gradio webui for Andrewyng [translation-agent](https://github.com/andrewyng/translation-agent)
+A gradio webui for Andrewyng

+# Changelog
+Now the modified App has been merged to [translation-agent App](https://github.com/snekkenull/translation-agent/tree/main/app)

+LlaMax3 is an open-source model which collected extensive training sets in 102 languages, try it here.
+[LlaMAX3 version](https://huggingface.co/spaces/vilarin/LLaMAX3-Translator)

 # Features
 - Auto detect input text language